 The Kvarner Gulf is a large, deep bay with the Istrian peninsula to the north and Dalmatia to the south.
 Four major islands, Cres, Krk, Lošinj, and Rab, along with numerous smaller specks of land, fill the heart of the bay and can be viewed from the gentle resort towns strung around the coastal arc.
 The lush, rolling hills of this coastal strip wind their way around the gulf from Opatija.
 East of Rijeka, the scenic Magistrala costal highway cuts into the solid rock of the foothills on its way to the southern tip of Croatia.

 The wild Gorski Kotar mountain district is on the mainland northeast of Rijeka.
-Across the narrow range sits the inland part of Primorsko - goranska županija (Primorje - Gorski Kotar county), a region of small towns, thick forests, and agricultural land, through which you pass if you are traveling overland to Zagreb.
+Across the narrow range sits the inland part of Primorsko-goranska županija (Primorje–Gorski Kotar county), a region of small towns and thick forests that you pass through if you're traveling overland to Zagreb.
 Although the entire northern stretch of the Croatian coast exhibits a strong Italian influence, thanks to centuries of control from across the Adriatic, most of the mainland resorts developed during Habsburg rule.
 Robust and sophisticated Austro-Hungarian architecture and infrastructure predominate in these towns.